Samplix-ApS/Downstream_bioinformatics_tools/docker_script/README.md

 with the following parameters:

 ```
--s      Set to stop to stop the docker container.
+-s      Set to 'stop' to stop the docker container.
 ```

 # <a name="help_"></a> Trouble shooting